-The Port of San Francisco has been the grantee of Foreign Trade Zone (FTZ) No. 3 since receiving authorization from the Foreign Trade Zone Board in 1948.
-As grantee, the Port acts as a facilitator to private entities that may benefit from this public utility.
-Foreign Trade Zones were established to stimulate economic development in communities by providing businesses with economic advantages to conduct international trade activities in the United States, versus foreign locations, thus increasing the availability of local jobs and exports.
+The Port of San Francisco has been the grantee of Foreign Trade Zone (FTZ) No. 3 since receiving authorization from the Foreign Trade Zone Board ("FTZ Board") in 1948.
+As grantee the Port acts as a facilitator to private entities that may benefit from this public utility.
+Foreign Trade Zones were established to stimulate economic development in communities by providing businesses with economic advantages to conduct international trade activities in the United States, versus foreign locations, thus increasing the availability of local jobs and industry.

-Pacific Cycle Inc., a global bicycle manufacturer and distributor, has requested approval to activate an FTZ "Subzone" under the "Service Area" of the Port of San Francisco FTZ No. 3.
+DHL Global Forwarding ("DHL") has requested approval to activate an FTZ "Usage Driven Site" under the "Service Area" of the Port of San Francisco FTZ No. 3.

-As grantee of this public utility, the Port of San Francisco, is required on a non-discriminatory basis to afford to all those who apply within the FTZ No. service area and receive approval from the FTZ Board and U.S. Customs and Border Protection, access to the benefits of operating an FTZ.
-The Port assists in the application process of potential FTZ operators and submits an annual report but has no liability or oversight responsibility for operators' FTZ operations.
+As grantee of this public utility, the Port of San Francisco, is required on a nondiscriminatory basis to afford to all those who apply within the FTZ No. 3 service area and receive approval from the FTZ Board and US Customs and Border Protection, access to the benefits of operating an FTZ.

+The Port assists in the application process of potential FTZ operators and submits an annual report to the FTZ Board but has no liability or oversight responsibility of FTZ operations.